KurtDeGreeff/PSConfEU2016/README.md

 PSConfEU 2016
 ==========
-Feel free to contribute, add stuff, mess around and so on...
+Feel free to contribute, add stuff, mess around and so on

 Why GitHub?
 =========